Ion Television: i (2005–2007)

-At one point in this era, the network programmed eighteen hours of paid programming per day, ⅔ of the network's broadcast day, with the network only programming the early fringe and prime time periods with traditional programming.
+At one point in this era, the network programmed eighteen hours of paid programming per day, ¾ of the network's broadcast day, with the network only programming the early fringe and prime time periods with traditional programming.

-In November 2005, NBC Universal was granted a transferable option to purchase a controlling stake in Paxson Communications.
+In November 2005, NBCUniversal was granted a transferable option to purchase a controlling stake in Paxson Communications.
 Had this option been exercised, NBC would have acquired approximately 63 i owned-and-operated stations (though this could have resulted in a forced divestiture of either i or Spanish network Telemundo, which NBC had acquired in April 2002 (prior to its merger with Vivendi Universal), along with the divested network's O&Os due to FCC rules that prohibit broadcasters from owning more than two television stations in the same market unless there are either a minimum of 20 full-power stations in the market or one of the stations is a satellite).
 As part of the agreement, Lowell Paxson stepped down from his position as chairman of Paxson Communications.
 In April 2006, published reports surfaced that i owed more than US$250 million to creditors.
 Standard & Poor's reported a much higher debt in March 2008, owing $867 million to creditors and having a bond rating of CCC+/Outlook Negative.

 According to a statement on its website, DirecTV (which ironically had, and still has, multiple networks made up of full-time paid programming) planned to terminate its carriage agreement with i on February 28, 2006.
 The satellite provider cited that "most of [i Network's] programming consists of infomercials and other promotional shows", despite an earlier promise by network executives that it "would consist of general, family-oriented entertainment".
 At its peak, infomercial time stretched across eighteen hours of the network's broadcast day, or 126 hours of a 168-hour broadcast week.
 To appease DirecTV management, the network launched a secondary feed of the network for providers adverse to its over-the-air programming direction, replacing paid programming time with older public domain programs and cancelled Pax TV original series.
 DirecTV and Paxson then reached a new carriage agreement in May 2006.

-In September 2006, i launched Qubo, a children's programming block, as part of a partnership with NBCUniversal and Scholastic Entertainment.
+In September 2006, i launched Qubo, a children's programming block, as part of a partnership with NBCUniversal, Corus Entertainment, Scholastic Entertainment, and Classic Media.